-- All the computers check the same IMAP account. - One Mac (the drone) downloads all the messages and filters them with SpamSieve.
+- All the computers check the same IMAP, iCloud/MobileMe, or Exchange account. - One Mac (the drone) downloads all the messages and filters them with SpamSieve.
 The other computers (your notebook Mac, your PC at work, your iPhone, etc.) are not running SpamSieve, yet they get a spam-free inbox.
 If you're using an iPhone, you may want to turn off push e-mail so that the phone doesn't notify you about new messages that would be put into the spam mailbox, anyway. - If you're sitting at the drone, you can train it normally using the commands in Mail's Message menu. - If you're at one of the other computers, you can train it remotely: - If a spam message gets through, move it to the special TrainSpam mailbox to train the drone.
-When the drone downloads a new message, it will train SpamSieve with the messages in TrainSpam and then move them to the Spam mailbox. - If a good message ends up in the spam mailbox, move it to the special TrainGood mailbox to train the drone.
-When the drone downloads a new message, it will train SpamSieve with the messages in TrainGood and then move them to the inbox.
+When the drone finds a new message in the inbox, it will train SpamSieve with the messages in TrainSpam and then move them to the Spam mailbox. - If a good message ends up in the spam mailbox, move it to the special TrainGood mailbox to train the drone.
+When the drone finds a new message in the inbox, it will train SpamSieve with the messages in TrainGood and then move them to the inbox.